pyepics/pyepics/doc/pv.rst

 For most scalar-value PVs, this automatic monitoring is desirable, as the PV will see all changes (and run callbacks) without any additional interaction from the user.
-The PV's value will always be up-to-date and no unnecessary network traffic is needded.
+The PV's value will always be up-to-date and no unnecessary network traffic is needed.

 For some PVs, especially those that change much more rapidly than you care about or those that contain large arrays as values, auto_monitoring can add